tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

   certificates in the certificate chain SHOULD be issued by one of the listed CAs.

-The following rules additionally apply to certificates sent by the client:
+The following rule additionally applies to certificates sent by the client:

 - If the CertificateRequest message contained a non-empty "oid_filters" extension, the end-entity certificate MUST match the extension OIDs that are recognized by the client, as described in {{oid-filters}}.

-The following rules additionally apply to certificates sent by the server:
+The following rule additionally applies to certificates sent by the server:

 - The "server_name" {{RFC6066}} extension is used to guide certificate selection.
 As servers MAY require the presence of the "server_name" extension,